orsanakbaba/brein-time-utilities/docs/Interval.md

 When working with mixed types of intervals, e.g., double-based (like `new Interval<>(0.1, 0.5)`) and long-based intervals (like `new Intervals<>(5L, 6L)`), the `null` is interpreted within the specific domain of the type, e.g., a double cannot exceed a value as defined by `Double.MAX_VALUE`, whereby a long cannot be larger than `Long.MAX_VALUE`.
-Thus, comparing mixed values using relations like `irEnds` or `irStarts` may lead to unexpected behavior, e.g., the following example is assumed to be `false`:
+Thus, comparing mixed values using relations like `irEnds` or `irStarts` may lead to unexpected behavior:

 ```java
 new Interval<>(Double.class.cast(null), null).irEnds(new Interval<>(8L, null)) == false; // because Double.MAX_VALUE < LONG.MAX_VALUE